 Customers don’t like to be disappointed, and they aren’t shy about telling others when their expectations aren’t met.
 To avoid one of the more common – and potentially disappointing – customer experiences, retailers should do everything they can to prevent the dreaded “out-of-stock” situation.
+How does this concept fit in with the demand for sustainability in retail that consumers are demanding?

 This pressure is exacerbated by a perception amongst shoppers that the likes of Amazon are rarely out of stock.
 Whilst not factually correct (estimates are that Amazon is out of stock at similar rates to other retailers), physical and e-commerce retailers do need to combat that perception by keeping in-stock rates as high as possible to remain competitive.